Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Like other arrhythmias, Long QT Syndrome (LQTS) is a disorder of the heart’s electrical system.

-When a child has LQTS, the lower chambers of the heart (ventricles) take too long to contract and release.
-The gap of time needed to complete a cycle can be measured and compared to normal averages for children.
+When a child has LQTS, the lower chambers of the heart (ventricles) take too long to relax after a contraction.

 The name for the condition comes from letters associated with the waveform created by the heart’s electrical signals when recorded by an electrocardiogram (EKG or ECG).
 The interval between the letters Q and T defines the action of the ventricles.
-“Long QT Syndrome,” then, means that the time gap between the Q and T points on the waveform is too long, even if by fractions of a second.
+“Long QT Syndrome,” then, means that the time gap between these points on the ECG is too long.

 LQTS can be hereditary, appearing in otherwise healthy children.
 Other children may acquire LQTS, sometimes as a side effect of medications.